-This kind of themes are very popular among kids and that’s why we created an escape room on this topic.
+This kind of themes are very popular among kids and that’s why we created a printable escape room on this topic.
 In the downloadable kit you can find all the posters and extras besides the ready-to-play game.

 Save time by downloading this escape kit.
 You will thank us later 🙂

 Even before you got the job, you heard the stories about the mysterious escapes happening from Blackstorm Asylum.
 Now and then a prisoner from a specific cell would escape without any trace at all, almost as if they were walking right out of the front door.
 As the Houdini of your time, you agreed to lock yourself into the mysterious cell to prove how the escapes are possible, only getting out when the job is done.